 How to get to Calheta beach

 Calheta beach is located on the south coast of Madeira about a 30 minute drive from Funchal.
 The beach is very accessible and easy to find on Google Maps.
-There are enough parking spots on the street, but you have to pay a little fee per hour for the parking.
+There are enough parking spots on the street.
+Be aware you have to pay a little fee per hour for the parking.
 So make sure to bring some Euro coins for the parking as you can’t pay by card.

 You can also get to Calheta by bus but it has limited services from Funchal to Calheta.
 Rodo Este bus company provides the public transport on Madeira Island and the routes you can take from Funchal are 80, 107 and 142.
 Expect it to be a long journey with stops along the way.
 The bus routes and latest timetable can be seen on the Rodo Este website.